Bayesian climbing grades

 Giving a climb a grade allows climbers known what they are getting in to before they start a route; higher graded climbs can be scarier, could be trickier to climb safely, and novice climbers climbing on hard climbs could even pick up injuries.

-But, naturally, grades are also a sort of scoring system for climbers, who make it their goal to reach a certain grade!
+But, naturally, grades are also a scoring system for climbers, who make it their goal to reach a certain grade!

 What makes this more interesting is that a climb cannot be graded objectively, setters combine information about:

-- The terrain the route is on: climbs on a very overhanging walls will normally be graded harder
+- The terrain the route is on: a climb on an overhanging wall will normally be graded harder

 - What the holds and moves are like: smaller holds spaced further apart will typically be harder and sometimes climbs will contain very strenuous or physiologically improbable moves which will also add to the overall grade